edenchazard/thuwedding/README.md

 # Usage

 This assumes you have your 2G Thuweds and Salts already neatly organised into groups.
+And an API key - get it from [here](https://dragcave.net/api/manage).

 To start with, you'll need to install NodeJS.
 For Windows, you can get it from here: [nodejs.org/en/download](https://nodejs.org/en/download)